 Translated by Carlos Rojas

-One of the newest Chinese novels to feature on this list is also one of Yan Lianke’s best.
+One of the newest Chinese novels in translation to feature on this list is also one of Yan Lianke’s best.
 If you’ve never read Yan Lianke before, he’s considered by many (myself included) to be China’s best living novelist.

 Originally from Henan in central China and now living in Beijing, Yan has been often cited as a contender for the Nobel Prize in Literature.